Specialized Services for Multiple Myeloma Patients

 In addition to services related to diagnosis and treatment, multiple myeloma patients usually require other services to maintain a high quality of life.
 These services may include:

-- Bone-strengthening treatment: Multiple myeloma cells interfere with bone growth and cause bone destruction, so bones can become thin wherever there are cancerous plasma cells.
-Your treatment may include drugs called bisphosphonates to strengthen your bones, prevent bone thinning, and help reduce the risk of fractures.
-These drugs may also help alleviate bone pain.
-Bisphosphonates may lead to severe disease of the jawbone, called osteonecrosis of the jaw (ONJ), especially in patients with diseased teeth.
-All of our multiple myeloma patients who receive these medications are referred to our own in-house dentists, who specialize in caring for patients with cancer.
-They may initiate treatment or work with your local dentist to manage any tooth problems to prevent ONJ.
+Multiple myeloma cells interfere with bone growth and cause bone destruction, so bones can become thin wherever there are cancerous plasma cells.
+Your treatment may include drugs called bisphosphonates or Inhibitors of Receptor Activator of NF-κB Ligand (RANKL) to strengthen your bones, prevent bone thinning and help reduce the risk of fractures.
+These drugs may also help relieve bone pain.
+Bone-strengthening drugs used for multiple myeloma include zoledronate, pamidronate or denosumab.